-In light of the change in our organizational and internal reporting structure in the first quarter of 2019, we have reassessed our reporting units and have determined that the collective omni-channel banners in North America, EMEA, and Asia Pacific are the three reporting units at which goodwill is tested.
+In light of the change in our organizational and internal reporting structure in the first quarter of 2019, we have reassessed our reporting units and have determined that the collective omni-channel banners in North America, EMEA, and Asia Pacific are the three reporting units at which goodwill is reviewed.

 Accordingly, goodwill was re-allocated between the affected reporting units based on their relative fair values.
-As required, we conducted the annual impairment review both before and after this change.
-Neither review resulted in the recognition of impairment, as the fair value of each reporting unit exceeded its carrying value.
+We conducted the annual impairment review both before and after this change and neither review resulted in the recognition of impairment, as the fair value of each reporting unit exceeded its carrying value.